Pakistan UNESCO site Moenjodaro badly damaged by flooding - KTVZ

 But it’s clear that these measures will not be enough.

-Abbasi and Sangah end their letter by asking for 100 million Pakistani rupees ($45 million) to cover the costs of full repairs.
+Abbasi and Sangah ended their letter by asking for 100 million Pakistani rupees ($45 million) to cover the costs of full repairs.

+UNESCO has responded to the request for help, allocating $350,000 from its emergency fund for damaged historic sites in Pakistan during UN Secretary General António Guterres’s visit to the flood-ravaged country this week.

+The funds will go to Moenjodaro and other sites including the Sehwan folk and craft museum, the Amri Museum — which looks after another ancient site in Singh state — and the historical monuments at Makli.

 Sadly, the conservators of Moenjodaro have known for some time that flooding could pose a serious risk to the site.